COVID-19 Vaccine Information and Updates

 During this important transition to life after residency, substantial research and elective time is provided for residents to explore as well as hone their skills to prepare for their future careers.

 The diagram below outlines the rotations in each of the three years.
 Each rotation lasts two to four weeks.
-PL-1 residents on inpatient rotations participate in a night team call system, with the intern night team working Sunday through Friday evening.
-PL-1 residents participate in a short call system in which they stay until 7 p.m. every second night during the week.
-Weekend call for PL-1 residents is 12-hour shifts.
+All residents participate in a night team call system, with the night team working Sunday through Friday evening.
+All residents on inpatient rotations participate in a short call system in which they stay until 7 p.m. every other night from Monday through Friday.
+PL-1 residents’ weekend inpatient call is divided into 12-hour shifts.

 Children's Hospital's main campus is located in the Lawrenceville neighborhood.
 Our main hospital address is: